Assistant Professor in Accounting at Syracuse University

-His work has been published in leading academic journals such as The Accounting Review and the Strategic Management Journal.
+His work has been published in leading academic journals such as The Accounting Review, the Strategic Management Journal, and the European Accounting Review.
 He is an editorial board member of Advances in Accounting as well as Review of Accounting and Finance and reviews on a regular basis for premier Accounting and Finance journals.

 Sebastian studied at the University of Bremen, Germany (B.Sc.) and the University College Dublin, Ireland (B.Sc.).
 He obtained his Ph.D. in Accounting from the University of Bremen, Germany.
-Before joining the University of Exeter, Sebastian was a Lecturer at Royal Holloway, University of London (United Kingdom), a Postdoc at the Universities of Oldenburg and Hamburg (both Germany), and a visiting researcher at Ivane Javakhishvili Tbilisi State University (Georgia), Kyiv National University of Trade & Economics (Ukraine), Macau University of Science and Technology (Macau/China), Telavi Iakob Gogebashvili State University (Georgia), Grigol Robakidze University (Tbilisi, Georgia), Bocconi University (Milan, Italy), the University of Luxembourg, as well as Syracuse University (United States).
+Before joining Syracuse University, Sebastian was a Lecturer/Assistant Professor at the University of Exeter and Royal Holloway, University of London (both United Kingdom), a Postdoc at the Universities of Oldenburg and Hamburg (both Germany), and a visiting researcher at Ivane Javakhishvili Tbilisi State University (Georgia), Kyiv National University of Trade & Economics (Ukraine), Macau University of Science and Technology (Macau/China), Telavi Iakob Gogebashvili State University (Georgia), Grigol Robakidze University (Tbilisi, Georgia), Bocconi University (Milan, Italy), the University of Luxembourg, as well as Syracuse University (United States).